ReidP31/Mars-Site-web-scraping/README.md

 # Mission to Mars

-Created a website with Mars info using Splinter to scrape various websites.
+For this project, I created a dashboard with Mars information using BeautifulSoup & Splinter to scrape Mars websites.
 <br />